Reconquista: Kingdom of Asturias (718–924)

 Alfonso's military strategy was typical of Iberian warfare at the time.
 Lacking the means needed for wholesale conquest of large territories, his tactics consisted of raids in the border regions of Vardulia.
 With the plunder he gained further military forces could be paid, enabling him to raid the Muslim cities of Lisbon, Zamora, and Coimbra.
-Alfonso I also expanded his realm westwards conquering Galicia.
+Alfonso I also expanded his realm westwards by conquering Galicia.